 Replace the green onions with shallots, leeks, or diced white onion.

-Switch out the tofu scramble for Just Egg.
+Switch out the tofu scramble for Just Egg or sautéed mushrooms.

-Or leave the tofu out and serve this veggie fried rice alongside my lemon pineapple tofu.
+Or leave out the tofu and serve this veggie fried rice alongside my lemon tofu.

 The options are endless!